MariusAnje/Sample_DNN/README.md

     * Test_int.ipynb: several tests on using only int operations for Xor function
 2. CIFAR
     * Working on different accurcies including 8 bits and 16 bits and various differnt networks

+## Failures
+1. It is crucially important that PyTorch only support float point in cuda versions, so any test based on integer could not be applied to cuda devices